Michael Morgan (rugby league, born 1991): 2015

 In January, Morgan was named in the QAS Emerging Origin squad for the third year in a row.
 On 27 January 2015, Morgan was named in the Cowboys 2015 NRL Auckland Nines squad.
 After starting the first two rounds of the season at fullback, Morgan shifted to five-eighth in round 3 against the Brisbane Broncos in the Cowboys 44–22 loss.
 In round 10, against the Broncos, Morgan scored a hat-trick of tries in a man of the match performance in which the Cowboys won 31–20.
 Following the return of Lachlan Coote from injury, Michael Morgan shifted to five eighth.
-North Queensland's spine was instrumental in their success during the 2015 season, with Lachlan Coote, Jonathan Thurston, Morgan, and Jake Granville being named NRL.com's #1 playmaking spine for 2015.
+North Queensland's spine was instrumental in their success during the 2015 season, with Lachlan Coote, Johnathan Thurston, Morgan, and Jake Granville being named NRL.com's #1 playmaking spine for 2015.
 After scoring five tries in two weeks, Morgan was called into the Queensland State of Origin team for game I of the 2015 State of Origin series, after Daly Cherry-Evans was ruled out with an elbow injury.
 Morgan came off the interchange bench in Queensland's 11–10 victory.
 In Game III of the series, Morgan scored a try with just his third touch of the football and set up two others in Queensland's 52–6 win over New South Wales.

 On 4 October 2015, Morgan was a member of the Cowboys' Grand Final winning side, starting at five-eighth in the side's 17–16 victory over the Brisbane Broncos.
 On the last play of the game, with the Cowboys down by four points, Morgan combined with Johnathan Thurston in-setting up a try to right winger Kyle Feldt when he ran from 20 out, drew three Broncos defenders and got away a one-handed flick pass to send the winger over for the match-tying try and sending the game into extra time.
 Morgan finished his barnstorming 2015 NRL season for Cowboys with him playing in 23 matches and scoring 15 tries.